 A/N: I began writing and posting this story a long, and I mean, long time ago, but my life interfered with its completion, so I took it down.
 I'm back now and it is completed.
 The intro is an excerpt from the epilogue of The Red Moon Promise.
 Sickly Sweet Dreams is a sequel to The Red Moon Promise, a canon story about Jacob and the pack that takes place after Breaking Dawn.
-You shouldn't need to read it to follow along, but if you want to know how we got here, message me and I will tell you where to read it.
+You shouldn't need to read it to follow along, but if you want to know how we got here, its posted.
 Hope you enjoy and hope you drop a comment or a follow.
 Thanks!

 These are Stephenie Meyer's original characters.
 They are just acting out my plot.
 No copyright infringement intended.

-As soon as she saw them she knew what they were.
+As soon as she saw them, she knew what they were.
 Ivory skin, lips wine red, their dismal, odd colored eyes gawked at her.
 One looked like a teenager.
-The other looked like a man in his mid-forties.
+The other was in his mid-forties.

 "Get her up, Tony."

-That's when she saw him.
-He walked away as Tony lifted her from the ground, busting the ropes from her ankles and standing her upright.
+That's when she noticed him.
+He was walking away as Tony lifted her from the ground, busting the ropes from her ankles and standing her upright.
 "I know you know better than to run, Miss."
-Tony the teenager gave her a warning glare, before snapping the bands from her wrists.
+Tony the teenager gave her a warning glare before snapping the bands from her wrists.

 She stood frozen with fear, blinking back tears and trying not to breathe too loudly.